badlim104/textanalysis/README.md

 - Become proficient in choosing the right algorithm depending on the dataset at hand.
 - Standardize an approach so that people can learn from this and apply it to collections of texts that fall into their areas of interest.

 For questions/comments/feedback, feel free to send an email to projecttext1@gmail.com.
-I am always delighted to learn from people.
+I am always delighted to learn from people and discuss potential contributions.